 - Sit quietly and enjoy the sacred spaces that call you.
 There is nothing better than a forest meditation!

-So, it may come as no surprise, but one of the best ways to reduce stress and improve the quality of your life is getting a regular dose of Vitamin N (nature)!
-Just like you schedule your meetings and appointments, be sure to include time in nature in your busy week to help you stay balanced and centered.
+So it may come as no surprise that one of the best ways to reduce stress and improve the quality of your life is getting a regular dose of Vitamin N (nature)!
+Just like you schedule meetings and appointments, be sure to include time in nature on your schedule.
+Forest bathing during a busy week will help you stay balanced and centered.